hatmarch/centos-gitlab-ce/README.md

 My recommended option is to build this Docker file to get the latest GitLab CE baked in to a new image and host it in your repo.
 Use another Dockerfile to copy your GitLab configurations and other modifications.
 This will keep the GitLab base installation de-coupled from your environment specific configurations.
 With this option, you will be able to patch GitLab independently, for most updates.

-  1. Configure GitLab for your system by using your own /etc/gitlab/gitlab.rb file
+  1. Configure GitLab for your system by using your own /etc/gitlab/gitlab.rb file.
   2. Run reconfigure.

       `gitlab-ctl reconfigure`